amin-abbasiy/EchoServer/README.md

 if you have complicated presentation layer its possible to use decorator to clean up your models my suggest is `draper` library, its has nice integration with rails
 ### SimpleCov
+test coverage exists under coverage directory its for development purposes so we put it in .gitignore file, to see result run `$ rspec` then run below command to open in your desired browser

+in Mac

+    $ open coverage/index.html

+in Ubuntu

+    $ xdg-open coverage/index.html

+you can just simply open index.html in your browser

 ### ENV
 environment variables defined in .env file and we use them for development purposes, it add env vars to ENV in rails